hds/hegdenu.net/content/posts/debugging-tokio-instrumentation.md

 the resource drivers, avoiding the starvation issue.

-After some discussion on [console#512], we decided that it's OK that Tokio Console can't detect this specific case of self wakes, since the PR on Tokio made them much less likely to indicate some performance issue - something which may still occur from other futures self waking.
+After some discussion on [console#512], we decided that it's OK that Tokio Console can't detect this specific case of self wakes, since the PR on Tokio made them much less likely to result in some performance issue - something which may still occur from other futures self waking.

+And that's how I managed to use my very basic subscriber crate to answer a question quicker thanks to pretty colours.

 ## should I use `ari-subscriber`?